 “I wasn’t really sure of who he was.
 Of course, I looked him up and saw that he was sort of a big deal, he’d won the Oscar so I figured he was pretty important,” she says with a sly smile.
 The truth of the matter was that for her and her community in Oaxaca, the Oscar winner didn’t make much of a difference in their day-to-day lives, so he wasn’t someone they gave much thought to.

-As a matter of fact, it took the poor casting director quite a long time to convince Aparicio’s family to let her go shoot the film after the director had settled on her.
-It wasn’t until it was suggested that Aparicio take her mother along for the initial trip that her family finally relaxed and agreed to let her appear in the film.
+As a matter of fact, it took the casting director quite a lot of effort to convince Aparicio’s family to let her go to Mexico City for screen tests after Cuaron had settled on her.
+It wasn’t until it was suggested that Aparicio take her mother along for the initial trip that her family finally relaxed and agreed to let her take the trip.

-It’s no surprise how reluctant her family was to let their daughter go with outsiders.
-Over the last decade, the rates of femicide and sex trafficking of women have skyrocketed alongside the violence related to the drug cartels and Oaxaca has been no exception.
+Her family’s reluctance to let their daughter go with outsiders shouldn’t be that shocking.
+Over the last decade, the rates of femicide and human trafficking have skyrocketed alongside the violence related to the drug cartels in Mexico and Oaxaca has been no exception.
 According to the National Commission to Prevent and Eradicate Violence Against Women, the state of Oaxaca has a pending request for a gender violence alert.

-Cuaron’s challenges in casting the film have been well documented and he felt a deep sense of responsibility in picking the right person to play the character of Cleo because it was based in a very real way on his nanny Libo, who he has repeatedly called his “second mother.”
+Cuaron’s challenges in casting the film have been well documented and he felt a deep sense of responsibility in picking the right person to play the character of Cleo because it was based on his real-life nanny Libo, who he has repeatedly called his “second mother.”
 In fact, Aparicio met Libo before they started filming and said it helped her to understand the character of Cleo.

-Aparicio admits that she didn’t really have any idea that the film was going to change her life.
+Aparicio admits that she had no idea the film was going to change her life.
 In fact, when she heard that it was going to be shot in black and white, she thought, “Oh well, no one is going to watch it then!”
 The first notion she got that something special had happened was when the producers told her that she was going to travel to Italy for the Venice Film Festival.
-After she got her a passport and went on that first trip she realized that the film was getting a very positive reception.
-Still, on the day the Oscar nominations were announced she was completely shocked.
-Though she has been grateful and shocked by all of the attention she’s received, she was more preoccupied with her costar Marina de Tavira getting a nod for Best Supporting Actress than she was with her own nomination.
+After she got her a passport and went on that first trip she saw the positive reception the film received and from then on, everything started to change.
+Still, the day the Oscar nominations were announced she was completely shocked.
+Though she has been grateful for all of the positive attention she’s received, she was more concerned with her costar Marina de Tavira getting a nod for Best Supporting Actress than she was with her own nomination.

-She was actually walking away from the TV when she heard her name, and her first reaction was just to start sobbing.
+She was actually walking away from the TV after celebrating de Tavira’s nomination when she heard her name, and her first reaction was just to start sobbing.

-Over the last few months she’s become an icon for the indigenous women and is acutely aware of the importance of representation:
+Since then, she’s become an icon for indigenous women and is acutely aware of the importance of representation:

 “When I was growing up I never saw anyone who looked like me on TV or in movies and thought it was a waste of time to watch.
-Now kids who felt the same way I did can see someone on the big screen who looks like me and hopefully they feel like they can realize any of their goals.
+Now kids who felt the same way I did can see someone on the big screen who looks like me and hopefully they realize that they can reach any of their goals.
 It’s a new model they can follow and it opens up options that they may not have even considered before.
-For me, that is such an achievement. “
+For me, that is such an achievement. ”

 As the first indigenous woman ever nominated for an Academy Award for Best Actress and only the second Mexican woman nominated (Salma Hayek received the first nomination for Frida in 2002) Aparicio realizes the new responsibility she now has.
 Not only has she buttoned up her social media presence and learned to choose her words carefully, but she also wants to encourage others to challenge themselves and do things they may have never thought were possible before.